dipendra-mule/conducky/website/docs/user-guide/organizations.md

 ## Getting Started with Organizations

-### For SuperAdmins: Creating Organizations
+### For System Admins: Creating Organizations

-Only SuperAdmins can create new organizations:
+Only System Admins can create new organizations:

 1. Navigate to **Admin** → **Organizations**
 2. Click **Create New Organization**